Preston & Sterling Morton Distinguished Service Professor in United States History and the College

 Chicano history; race and ethnicity in American life; Chicano/Latino studies; Indian-White Relations in the Americas; social and economic history of the Southwest; Colonial Latin America; Mexican immigration.

 Cuando Jesús llegó, las madres del maíz se fueron: Matrimonio, sexualidad y poder en Nuevo México, 1500-1846 (México City: Fondo de la Cultura Económica, 1993).

 When Jesus Came the Corn Mothers Went Away: Marriage, Sexuality, and Power in New Mexico, 1500-1846 (Stanford: Stanford University Press, 1991).

 Edited, Coauthored, Coedited Volumes

 Coeditor with Patricia Zavella.
-Mexicans in California: Emergent Challenges and Transformations.
+Mexicans in California: Transformations and Challenges.
 Urbana: University of Illinois Press, 2009.

 Committee on Graduate Education of the American Historical Association.
 The Education of Historians for the Twenty-first Century.
 Urbana: University of Illinois Press, 2004.